cybroslabs/ouro-api-shared/gen/markdown/service-bulks-apiservice.md

 ## ListBulks

-Retrieves a pagianted list of bulks based on the specified criteria.
+Retrieves a paginated list of bulks based on the specified criteria.
 The page size and page number (zero-based) are defined in the request.
  The list contains both proxy and regular bulks.

 ```proto